zhisonghuo/Microsoft-Power-Automate/Cloud flow/Shipment Confirmation Email Information Extraction Using AI Builder Prompts/README.md

 Utilize the Prompt Builder "test your prompt" to ensure AI response accuracy.

 ### 3. Implement Approval Workflow
-Becuase the "Create text with GPT using a prompt action" still in preview in my environment, add the `Start and Wait for an Approval of Text` action, this action is required.
+Becuase the "Create text with GPT using a prompt action" still in preview in my environment, so it require the `Start and Wait for an Approval of Text` action following it to use human oversight for the AI output.

-### 4. Format Response as JSON
-Structure the AI's response in a JSON format with key-value pairs for each data point.

-### 5. Parse JSON and Convert to CSV
+### 4. Parse JSON and Convert to CSV
-After approval, parse the JSON to extract the information and convert it to a CSV format.
+After approval, parse the AI output text into JSON, re-format the information and convert it to a CSV format.

 ## Conclusion